JadeSnow/TSSAssistant/README.md

 0.0.0.3

     - Added "No Cache" option.
 Use this if you get the parsing error.
-    - If you leave the ECID filed blank, Assistant will confirm if you want a random SHSH blob.
+    - If you leave the ECID field blank, Assistant will confirm if you want a random SHSH blob.